mvolkmann/blog/src/meteor.md

 But the attention faded quickly as other frameworks garnered more notice.
 It is seeing some resurgence in 2020.

+Tiny (<https://www.tinycapital.com/>), a Canadian technology holding company, acquired Meteor from the Meteor Development Group in October, 2019.
+This occurred after most of the Meteor Development Group team had transitioned to working on Apollo GraphQL.
-The "Meteor Software" company supports both Meteor and Galaxy.
+The new Meteor company supports both Meteor and Galaxy.
 Galaxy is a commercial cloud hosting platform for Meteor applications.

 The use of WebSockets to support the Meteor pub/sub model